Podcast

 Reflection – Episode 17: Humanity’s Sacred Responsibility

 In Episode 17 of Reflection, we ask what it means to be entrusted by God.
 We turn to the Verse of the Trust, where the heavens, the earth, and the mountains recoil from a burden humanity accepts.
 Why would the cosmos refuse what the human being embraced?
 Drawing on Tafsīr al-Mīzān, we explore the Trust as the capacity for knowledge, choice, and moral responsibility.
-Injustice and ignorance emerge not as simple failures, but as signs of a betrayed Trust.

 Dec 26, 2025